Coral Reefs to Wild Plains

 There’s a new rhythm to travel, one that goes beyond indulgence to seek connection, contribution, and care for the planet.
 Across continents and oceans, I’ve found places where conservation is not an afterthought but a way of life.
 Where curiosity meets humility, and the real luxury lies not in excess, but in awareness.

-At Rothschild Safaris, my philosophy has never been about simply finding the most luxurious properties; it’s about the experiences that unfold once you’re there.
-Yes, I care about the thread count, but it’s not what defines a truly exceptional journey.
+At Rothschild Safaris, our philosophy has never been about simply finding the most luxurious properties; it’s about the experiences that unfold once you’re there.
+Yes, we care about the thread count, but it’s not what defines a truly exceptional journey.
 What matters most are the moments that stay with you long after you return home, the places that inspire, connect, and surprise.

 That’s why I’m meticulous about every property that earns a place in our Preferred List.
-You could call it my little black book of the world’s most extraordinary stays.
-Each one has been personally visited, revisited, and carefully monitored to ensure that what I promise is precisely what you’ll find: authentic experiences delivered with care and integrity.
+You could call it our little black book of the world’s most extraordinary stays.
+Each one has been personally visited, revisited, and carefully monitored to ensure that what we promise is precisely what you’ll find: authentic experiences delivered with care and integrity.

 Lizard Island, Great Barrier Reef